Course Summary

 Course Category: PLC (Further Education - FET) - Apply directly to College

-The aim of this one year full time course is to provide the learner with the opportunity to acquire the knowledge, skill and competence to work independently and under supervision as a practitioner in the music industry and or to progress to further and or higher education and training.
+The aim of this full time course is to provide the learner with the opportunity to acquire the knowledge, skill and competence to work independently and under supervision as a practitioner in the music industry and or to progress to further and or higher education and training.
 The programme focuses on music technology and radio production.

 Course Details